The d-separation criterion in Categorical Probability

 and the set of descendant wires as

+where $A \twoheadrightarrow B$ is defined in~\Cref{defn:categoricalSep}\ref{doubleHead}.
 Note that $\mathcal{X} \subseteq \An(\mathcal{X}), \Dec(\mathcal{X})$.
 To state the following classical definition \cite[Definition 1.2.3]{Pe09} in our language, we restrict further to those generalized causal models that are determined by their underlying DAGs.
-In a causal structure as represented by a DAG, it is (implicitly) assumed that every node or variable has its own causal mechanism associated with it; in our framework, this means that every box has exactly one output.
-Moreover, DAGs have no global inputs which implies in our framework that $\In(\varphi) = \emptyset$.
+As noted in \Cref{rem:DAGRep}, a causal structure $\varphi$ is represented by a DAG, if the string diagram is pure bloom, every box has exactly one output, and it has no global inputs, i.e.\ $\In(\varphi) = \emptyset$.